Azure/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 # Adding the Pi MAC address to the CSV file

-Add the MAC address of the device to the matching host name that you assigned above to the following CSV file.
+Add the MAC address of the device to the matching host name that you assigned above to the following CSV file [GitHub MAC CSV File](https://github.com/Azure/IoT-Pi-Day/blob/master/Setting%20up%20the%20Raspberry%20Pi/MSFT%20Networking/piMaclist.csv).
 You can edit this natively in GitHub.

 ![Image](/images/network/editCSV.jpg)